lparra/expenses/README.md

 * [License](#license)

 ## About The Project
-💸 Keep track of your expenses
+💸 See a breakdown of your income and expenses

 ### Built With